robstraker/ai-for-iot-developers-nanodegree-udacity/README.md

 # Intel® Edge AI for IoT Developers Nanodegree
 **In collaboration with Intel®**

-Instructors: Stewart Christie, Micheal Virgo, Soham Chatterjee, Vaidheeswaran Archana.
+Instructors: Stewart Christie, Michael Virgo, Soham Chatterjee, Vaidheeswaran Archana.
 For biographical information, see [BIO.md][1]

 Offered By: [udacity.com][2]

 ## Introduction
-This repo contains projects and exercises for the four-part Intel® Edge AI for IoT Developers Nanodegree program offered through Udacity.
-Feel free to use the material for reference purposes, or if you get stuck.
+This repo contains projects and exercises for the three-course Intel® Edge AI for IoT Developers Nanodegree program offered through Udacity.
+Feel free to use the material for reference purposes or if you get stuck.
 However, I would encourage you to try to complete all projects and exercises yourself, so that you can maximize your learning and enjoyment of the program.

 ## Udacity Description
 #### About this Nanodegree